Connacht Rugby: Phase 2

-Phase 2 of the redevelopment is soon be entering the procurement phase, leading to the construction of a state-of-the-art High Performance Centre and the construction of a new North Stand to follow thereafter.
+Phase 2 of the redevelopment is soon to enter the procurement phase, leading to the construction of a modern High Performance Centre, with the construction of a new North Stand to follow thereafter.

+Stadium sponsorship

+On 19 January 2024, Connacht Rugby announced a sponsorship agreement with Dexcom Inc., a U.S. company and world-leader in producing and distributing continuous glucose monitoring (CGM) systems for the management of diabetes.

+The 12-year contract would see the stadium referred as Dexcom Stadium for all games and promotion.
+At the same time, Connacht confirmed the timelines for the redevelopment of the stadium and building of the Connacht Rugby HPC (High Performance Centre).

 Supporters

 The official supporters' club for the province is the "Connacht Clan".
 A voluntary organisation, it was established in 2011 and is club run by a member-elected committee.
 The committee is made up entirely of supporters, with the exception of one representative from the Connacht Branch, who acts as a liaison to the supporters.

 The side's mascot "Eddie the Eagle" is used to promote the team to younger fans, appearing at schools and attending promotional events aimed at families.

 Crest and colours

 The dimidiated eagle and sword arm featured in the Connacht Rugby crest is taken from the flag of the Province of Connacht.
 These arms are said to have been granted to Ruaidrí Ua Conchobair, the reigning King of Connacht, by the Schottenkloster, or Irish monastery, that was founded in the Bavarian city of Regensburg in the 11th century.

 The current kit consists of a green and black shirt, with green shorts and green socks.
 The traditional colours of the Connacht province and flag are white, blue and black, with no green present.
 Though it is potentially related to the use of Connacht's traditional colours of white and blue by Ulster and Leinster's teams respectively, the reasons for its presence on the Connacht Rugby kit are unknown.
 However the green jersey has been associated with the Connacht senior team since as early as the 1950s.
 Connacht's second jerseys often use the province's traditional colours however.
 The 2019–20 European kit was primarily navy.

 The current official Connacht team and support staff kit supplier is Australian manufacturer BLK sport, who announced a comprehensive four-year agreement to supply the full range of apparel for all of Connacht Rugby's representative teams and support staff in 2013.
 BLK continues to be the team's kit supplier as of the 2019–20 season.

 Connacht's main shirt sponsors are international telecommunications company Genesys.
 The deal was extended and Intersport Elverys remained the title sponsor for the 2019–20 season.
 Other sponsors of the team include Bank of Ireland, Grant Thornton International and Corrib Oil.